Insurance Sector of Bangladesh – The Ultimate Guide

 Central Rating Committee

-- The Central Rating Committee headed by the Chairman of Insurance Development Regulatory Authority (IDRA) is the highest Tariff Regulatory Body who also produces new Tariffs.
+- The Central Rating Committee headed by the Chairman of the Insurance Development Regulatory Authority (IDRA) is the highest Tariff Regulatory Body who also produces new Tariffs.

 - Under the Central Rating Committee, there are three sub-Committees for Fire Marine and Miscellaneous business.